Shagshag/prestashop-documentation/HelperTreeShopsCore.md

 * Visibility: **public**
 * This method is defined by [TreeCore](TreeCore)
-* This method is defined in [classes/helper/HelperTreeShops.php line 206](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/helper/HelperTreeShops.php#206)
+* This method is defined in [classes/helper/HelperTreeShops.php line 206](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/helper/HelperTreeShops.php#L206)

-### setNodeFolderTemplate
+### <a name="method-setNodeFolderTemplate"></a>setNodeFolderTemplate

     mixed TreeCore::setNodeFolderTemplate($value)